artxgj/chinese-study/README.md

 ### Typewritten Markdown
 Classical Chinese poetry

 ### DeepSeek
-Practice writing simple questions in Chinese to DeepSeek for help with expanding my vocabulary and improve my reading skills.
+Practice writing simple questions in Chinese to query DeepSeek about various topics.
+DeepSeek's answers are used for reading practice and vocabulary expansion.

+**Note**: Translation tools, the Pleco app, and Wiktionary have been tremendously helpful with reading improvement and vocabulary expansion.